hliejun/edusys/README.md

 Running tests will invoke migrations and rollbacks on the database and may cause changes to the database.
 Please do not use the same database that you use to persist any form of data to test with.
 In the situation that you share the same test database as with the local API instance, you should remember to invoke:
  ```
-  npm run migrate:dev-latest
+  npm run migrate:dev
  ```
 after testing and before you start the server.
+This is automatically done for you when you invoke `npm run start:dev`.
 This is to ensure that your database is up-to-date and created with the correct tables to handle data with.

 In the situation that you need to perform a rollback, you can do:
 ```
 npm run rollback:dev
 ```
 Please check the `package.json` scripts section for more commands and details of how these commands are executed.

-### Staging

-(Work in progress)

-### Deployment

-(Work in progress)

 ## Built With